jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 }
 ```

-You'll notice that it's possible to have multiple MCP servers configured in the same AI application.
+It's possible to have multiple MCP servers configured in the same AI application.
 This allows you to switch between different WordPress sites or plugins that expose different sets of abilities.

 Whatever AI application you're using, make sure to either restart the application, or start the MCP server in the application after updating the MCP server configuration.
 You should see the new MCP server listed and be able to use the `list-all-urls/urls` ability as an MCP tool.
 You can then ask the AI to "List all URLs on my WordPress site", and it will call the `list-all-urls-urls` tool via the MCP Adapter.